-- Refusing to follow the behavior guidelines or program and safety rules. - Using profanity, vulgarity, or obscenity. - Stealing or damaging property (personal, Y, rental, and public property) Note: Damage done by a participant to these properties could result in financial responsibility and invoice assessed to the participant's family. - Refusing to participate in activities or cooperate with staff resulting in disruption of the program for others. - Running away from the group or designated areas.
+- Refusing to follow the behavior guidelines or program and safety rules. - Using profanity, vulgarity, or obscenity. - Stealing or damaging property (personal, Y, rental, and public property) Note: Damage done by a participant to these properties could result in financial responsibility and invoice assessed to the participant's family. - Refusing to participate in activities or cooperate with staff resulting in disruption of the program for others. - Running away from the group or designated areas. - Endangering the health and safety of

-- Endangering the health and safety of participants and/or staff. - Engaging in physical violence, bullying/ teasing, or sexual misconduct or abuse toward another child or staff. - The use of exclusionary language or slurs. - Public or inappropriate displays of affection.
+- participants and/or staff.

+- Engaging in physical violence, bullying/ teasing, or sexual misconduct or abuse toward another child or staff.

+- The use of exclusionary language or slurs.

+- Public or inappropriate displays of affection.

+- Use or possession of drugs/alcohol.